× Trademark Attorneys

 Yes, you can!

-You should be able read and understand statutes, regulations, court decisions, case law, and other legal documents.
+You must know how to read and interpret statutes, regulations, court decisions, and case law.
 It is important to understand the basics of administrative, constitutional, contract, criminal, and property law.

 There are two parts to the bar exam: the oral and written sections.
-The written part consists of multiple choice questions.
+The written section consists of multiple-choice questions.
 Simulated trials are the oral part.
 Before you can sit for the bar examination, you will need to prepare for it.

 Do lawyers earn more than other professions in the United States?